peterhinch/micropython_ir/README.md

 takes the form of OOK (on-off keying).
 There are multiple protocols and at least three options for carrier frequency: 36, 38 and 40KHz.

-The drivers support NEC and Sony protocols plus two Philips protocols, namely RC-5 and RC-6 mode 0.
 In the case of the transmitter the carrier frequency is a runtime parameter: any value may be specified.
 The receiver uses a hardware demodulator which should be purchased for the correct frequency.
 The receiver device driver sees the demodulated signal and is hence carrier frequency agnostic.

+Remotes transmit an address and a data byte, plus in some cases an extra value.
+The address denotes the physical device being controlled.
+The data defines the button on the remote.
+Provision usually exists for differentiating between a button repeatedly pressed and one which is held down; the mechanism is protocol dependent.

+# 2. Supported protocols

+The drivers support NEC and Sony protocols plus two Philips protocols, namely RC-5 and RC-6 mode 0.
+There is also support for the OrtekMCE protocol used on VRC-1100 remotes.
+These originally supported Microsoft Media Center but can be used to control Kodi and (with a suitable receiver) to emulate a PC keyboard.

 Examining waveforms from various remote controls it is evident that numerous protocols exist.
 Some are doubtless proprietary and undocumented.
 The supported